© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Cwm Aran is a scheduled monument protected by Cadw under reference RD095.
 View the official record →

-Castell Cwm Aran is a motte and bailey castle situated in Radnorshire, Wales, representing a form of fortification characteristic of the Norman period following the conquest of Wales.
+Castell Cwm Aran is a motte and bailey castle situated in Radnorshire, Wales, representing Norman military expansion into the Welsh marches during the twelfth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD095.

 Castell Cwm Aran dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Cwm Aran is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD095.